-You only have one voice, and as it's your project, you are naturally going to be a little biased!
-Bringing on board a few people who can champion your project is a powerful way to amplify the message that you are crowdfunding.
-Hearing it from people not directly involved in the project can give you added credibility.
+As good as you may be at talking about your project, you are only one voice.
+Bringing people on board who can champion your project is a powerful way to amplify the message that you are crowdfunding.
+And having advocates who are not directly involved in the project gives you added credibility.